Parallel Sparse and Data-Sparse Factorization-based Linear Solvers

 Data-sparse multifrontal solvers have a similar algorithmic workflow to exact multifrontal solvers, except that the dense frontal matrices and their arithmetic are compressed using various compression techniques depending on their sizes and underlying PDE characteristics.

-The overall workflow is described in Algorithm \ref{alg:preconditioner}.
+The overall workflow is described in \Cref{alg:preconditioner}.
 Just like exact multifrontal and supernodal solvers, the matrix $A$ is first preprocessed as~\cref{eq:factorization} with diagonal scaling matrices $D_r$ and $D_c$, and permutation matrices $P_r$ and $P_c$.
-For example, a typical choice for the fill-in reduction permutation $P_c$ is nested dissection, under which the frontal matrices can be viewed as graphs between the separators consisting of subsets of vertices of the original graph $A$.
-As explained in Section \ref{sec:preprocess_H}, the separators need to be further clustered to reveal rank structures inside each frontal matrix, via graph partitioning algorithms such as recursive bisection \cite{liu2021sparse,ghysels2016efficient} or geometrical information if available \cite{zhu2025recursive}.
-This permutation is denoted $\hat{P}$ in Algorithm \ref{alg:preconditioner}.
-Based on $P_c$, a structure called the assembly tree is constructed consisting of dense frontal matrices as the nodes (see Fig. \ref{fig:hybrid_compression} for an assembly tree example).
-For each non-root node, the frontal matrix has a $2\times2$ block structure $F_\tau= $, where $F_{11}$ corresponds to fully summed variables $I_\tau^s$, and $F_{22}$ with indices $I_\tau^u$ is the trailing submatrix to be Schur complement updated by $F_{11}$ and will contribute to the parent frontal matrix via extend-add.
+For example, a typical choice for the fill-in reduction permutation $P_c$ is nested dissection, from which the frontal matrices can be viewed as graphs between the separators consisting of subsets of vertices of the original graph $A$.
+As explained in~\cref{sec:preprocess_H}, the separators need to be further clustered to reveal rank structures inside each frontal matrix, via graph partitioning algorithms such as recursive bisection \cite{liu2021sparse,ghysels2016efficient} or geometrical information if available \cite{zhu2025recursive}.
+This permutation is denoted $\widehat{P}$ in Algorithm \ref{alg:preconditioner}.
+Based on $P_c$, a structure called the assembly tree is constructed consisting of dense frontal matrices as the nodes (see~\cref{fig:hybrid_compression} for an assembly tree example).
+For each non-root node, the frontal matrix has a $2\times2$ block structure $F_\tau= $, where $F_{11}$ corresponds to fully summed variables $I_\tau^s$, and $F_{22}$ with indices $I_\tau^u$ corresponds to the trailing submatrix to be Schur complement updated by $F_{11}$ and will contribute to the parent frontal matrix via extend-add.
 The data-sparse multifrontal solvers will then traverse the assembly tree in the topological order, and for each (non-leaf) frontal matrix perform factorization of $F_{11}$, update panels $F_{12}/F_{21}$, Schur complement update $F_{22}$ as $T$, and propagate $T$ into its parent using extend-add.